MagicTelecom/mt_php_sdk/README.md

 }
 ```

-## 14. Get a caller locations for a specific account by Id
+## 14. Get a caller locations for an account by Id

 ```php
 try {